Water for future generations

-The focus of water security and supply on the Eyre Peninsula revolves around the developing of a new seawater desalination plant near Port Lincoln.
+The focus of water security and supply on the Eyre Peninsula revolves around the development of a new seawater desalination plant near Port Lincoln.

-The majority of water on the Eyre Peninsula is sourced from groundwater, but in future this will be supplemented with seawater desalination.
-This will secure supply which is more climate-independent, and give the Uley South Basin time to recharge.
+Drinking water on the Eyre Peninsula is currently sourced from groundwater or the River Murray or a combination of both.
+In future, this will be supplemented with seawater, provided by the desalination plant.
+This climate-independent supply will provide more water security for local residents, and give the Uley South Basin time to recharge.

-Work in developing this new plant has begun, in partnership with the Eyre Peninsula community and Traditional Owners.
+Work to develop this new plant is underway, in consultation with various stakeholders on the Eyre Peninsula, including Traditional Owners.

 Water Supply On